winterspite/clock-quiz/README.md

 # clock-quiz

 What is this?
-It's a basic Go app to learn fyne and to teach my daughter to calculate the difference in hours and minutes between two analog clocks.
+It's a basic Go app to learn the [fyne](https://fyne.io/) toolkit and to teach my daughter to calculate the difference in hours and minutes between two analog clocks.

 ![docs/demo.png](docs/demo.png)